-An efficient way to reach the centre is with the help of a P+R site.
+An efficient way to reach the centre is using a P+R area.
 These sites are located outside the centre and close to public transport.
-If you park your car here and continue your journey with public transport to the heart of the city, parking is free.
+If you park your car here and continue your journey to the centre by public transport, parking is free.

 There are also several parking garages in the city.
 You can distinguish between city garages (of the municipality) and private garages.
 Good to know: you can pay in garages with cash, pin or credit card.

 The private garages are managed by Q-Park, APCOA PARKING, Interparking, ParkingYou and Parkking.
 These parking garages can be found in both the city centre as well as in other areas.
 For example, you will find a Q-Park garage in the Bijenkorf, so you can immediately enter the department store and start shopping.
 Do you want to explore the Witte de Withstraat?
 Then around the corner of the street is the APCOA Westblaak garage.
 Compare the locations and rates and find the garage that best suits your day in Rotterdam.

 Finally, there is the possibility to park on the street.
 You simply pay at a payment terminal or using an app.
 Examples of such apps are Parkmobile, Yellowbrick, EasyPark, Park-line, SMSParking and ANWB parking.
 The rates for on-street parking differ per zone area.
 In general, the closer to the centre, the more expensive.
 You can find the rates on the payment terminals or in the apps.